Twint-AG/twint-shopware-plugin/docs/install-guide.md

 > At this stage, the Sale channel should be set up and configured.
 The information below serves as kind reminder.
 > Below are some information that need our attention on.

-- Ensure CHF currency is added to the desired sale channel.:
+- Ensure TWINT payment methods are added to the desired sale channel.:
     - TWINT - Express Checkout
-    - TWINT - Regular Checkout
+    - TWINT - Checkout
 - Ensure CHF currency is added to your sale channel.

 <img src="./screenshots/sale-channel.png" alt="Add payment methods and currencies to the Sale channel" width="900" height="auto">